-Judge gunned down inside Imo Court - Daily Trust
+Judge gunned down inside Imo court - Daily Trust

 Gunmen on Thursday afternoon killed a customary court judge, Nnaemeka Ugboma, in Imo State.

-Until his death, Ugboma presided over an Imo magistrate court in Ejemekwurun, Oguta Local Government Area of the the state.
+Until his death, Ugboma presided over an Imo magistrate court in Ejemekwuru, Oguta Local Government Area of the state.

-Our correspondent gathered that the killer who came on motorcycles, invaded the court room, dragged the magistrate out and shot him dead.
+Our correspondent gathered that the killers, who came on motorcycles, invaded the courtroom, dragged the magistrate out, and shot him dead.

 While escaping, the gunmen shot sporadically into the air to scare litigants and their counsels.